The Only 4-Month Milestones That Matter

 4-Month Milestone #1: Baby Should Be Communicative

 Smiling at you to get you to smile back means they are becoming aware of their personhood.
 Dropping objects for you to pick up means they’re gaining an understanding of cause and effect.
-Watching your face and listening to your voice before making their own response means that they are beginning to understand your emotions.
+Watching your face and listening to your voice before making their own response means that they’re beginning to understand your emotions.

-When a baby becomes more communicative, in their special baby way, it means that their motor development and cognitive development are beginning to work in concert.
-And as these systems come together, they are beginning to connect your baby to a wider world outside themselves.
+When a baby becomes more communicative, in their special baby way, it means their motor development and cognitive development are beginning to work in concert.
+As these systems come together, they connect your baby to a wider world outside themselves.

 4-Month Milestone #2: Baby Should Be Stronger